Keberneth/adaudit/README.md

 -delegatedpermissions<br>
 -dnszone
 <br>
-Overall report for management added as a separate script
+Overall report for management added as a separate script.
+Will run directly after Audit script.
+(Run -all argument for best result)
 <br><br>

 **Run the script**